Rudolf Rocker: First years in London

 Although it received some funds from Jews in New York, the journal's financial survival was precarious from the start.
-However, many volunteers helped by selling the paper on street corners and in workshops.
+Many volunteers helped by selling the paper on street corners and in workshops.
 During this time, Rocker was especially concerned with combating the influence of Marxism and historical materialism in London's Jewish labor movement.
 In all, the Arbeter Fraint published twenty-five essays by Rocker on the topic, the first ever critical examination of Marxism in Yiddish, according to William J. Fishman.
 Arbeter Fraint's unsound financial footing also meant Rocker rarely received the small salary promised to him when he took over the journal and he depended financially on Witkop.
-Despite Rocker's sacrifices, however, the paper was forced to cease publication for lack of funds.
+Despite Rocker's sacrifices, the paper was forced to cease publication due to lack of funds.
 In November 1899, the prominent American anarchist Emma Goldman visited London and Rocker met her for the first time.
 After hearing of the Arbeter Fraint's situation she held three lectures to raise funds, but that was not enough.

 Not wanting to be left without any means of propaganda, Rocker founded the Germinal in March 1900.
 Compared to Arbeter Fraint, it was more theoretical, applying anarchist thought to the analysis of literature and philosophy.
 It represented a maturation of Rocker's thinking towards Kropotkin-ite anarchism and would survive until March 1903.
 1902 saw the London Jews being targeted by a wave of anti-alien sentiment, while Rocker was away for a year in Leeds.
 Upon return in September, he was happy to see the Jewish anarchists had kept the Arbeter Fraint organization alive.
 A conference of all Jewish anarchists of the city on December 26 decided for a re-launch of the Arbeter Fraint newspaper as the organ of all Jewish anarchists in Great Britain and Paris and made Rocker the editor.
 The first issue appeared on March 20, 1903.
 Following the Kishinev pogrom in the Russian Empire, Rocker led a demonstration in solidarity with the victims, the largest ever gathering of Jews in London.
 Afterwards he traveled to Leeds, Glasgow, and Edinburgh to lecture on the topic.